Fondem-Jr/Ruby-Linter/README.md

 - Inside spec folder you'll see a `spec_helper.rb` file.
 - Create your spec files in the spec folder.
 - In the terminal, type `rspec` to run the spec file

+## Note

-## Note: You also need to install the color gem
+-You also need to install the color gem by entering on the terminal `gem install colorize`
-- gem install colorize
+- I needed to exclude `sample.rb` and `sample2.rb` from the Rubocop test

 ## Rspec output
 ![screenshot rspec](./screenshots/screenshot2.png)